+WRM 4596.
+Internship (I, II, III; 3) On the job training in agencies and/or companies engaged in activities related to environmental engineering/ water resources management.
+Not open to students who have participated in the co-op program.
 WRM/GEO/GEL 4470.
-Applied Remote Sensing (II; 3) Students will learn about different instrument systems attached to aircraft and satellites that collect environment data.
-Practical instruction on how the remotely acquired data sets are processed and interpreted using appropriate software will be given.
+Applied Remote Sensing (II; 3) Students will learn about different instrument systems attached to aircraft and satellites that collect environmental data.
+Practical instructions on how the remotely acquired data sets are processed and interpreted using appropriate software will be given.
 Interpretation of multispectral scanners, RADAR and thermal imagery data; Data analysis for detection of changes; image interpretation; study of spectral characteristics of vegetation, soils, water, minerals, and other materials.
 Case studies will be presented for the different types of application.
-Prerequisite: MTH 2501.
+Prerequisite: MTH 2501. -- -- --